NathanSalleyrette/STAGE-1A-EDG/README.md

-# STAGE-1A-EDG
+# SUMMER INTERNSHIP 1A EDF
-Code et compte-rendu de mon stage Assistant Ingénieur chez EDF
+Code and feedback on my first-year summer internship at EDF